- Assistant Professor of Business Law

 - BA Columbia University 2006

-Will Thomas is an Assistant Professor of Business Law at the Stephen M. Ross School of Business at the University of Michigan.
-Professor Thomas’s research explores the normative and conceptual foundations of corporate and white-collar crime; he writes on issues of corporate agency, legal personhood, and theories of punishment.
-His scholarship has appeared or is forthcoming in the Arizona State Law Journal, Vanderbilt Law Review, Ohio State Law Journal, and Journal of Corporation Law, among others journals.
-He frequently comments on issues of criminal law and business, having been featured in media outlets including the Wall Street Journal, Los Angeles Times, the Washington Post, and The Hill, as well as by international press in Australia, Canada, and South Korea.
+Will Thomas is an Assistant Professor of Business Law at the Stephen M. Ross School of Business at the University of Michigan, whose research explores the normative and conceptual foundations of corporate and white-collar crime.
+Professor Thomas writes on issues of corporate agency, legal personhood, and theories of punishment.
+His scholarship appears in the Arizona State Law Journal, Michigan Law Review, Ohio State Law Journal, Journal of Corporation Law, and Vanderbilt Law Review, among other journals.
+He frequently comments on issues of criminal law and business, having appeared in media outlets including the Financial Times, Los Angeles Times, Wall Street Journal, and the Washington Post.

-Professor Thomas earned both a PhD in philosophy and a JD magna cum laude from the University of Michigan.
+Professor Thomas earned both his PhD in philosophy and his JD from the University of Michigan.
 He holds a BA from Columbia University.